python-trio/cookiecutter-trio/README.rst

 * yapf so you don't have to think about formatting

-This is just an optional starting point – you don't have to use it, and if you do use it, then you can still customize everything to your likely.
+This is just an optional starting point – you don't have to use it, and if you do use it, then all it does is generate a bunch of boilerplate, so once it's done you're free to customize everything to your liking.
 But, this is the same basic setup used to develop Trio itself and many related projects, so the closer you stick to the template the easier it will be for new contributors to hit the ground running.

 Let's do this!